piyushrsingh/Assignment-Advanced-Regression/README.md

 Business Objective: You are required to model the price of houses with the available independent variables.
 This model will then be used by the management to understand how exactly the prices vary with the variables.
 They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
 Further, the model will be a good way for management to understand the pricing dynamics of a new market.

+## Technologies Used
+Python 3
+jupyter

 ## Conclusions
-#### Suggestions for Surprise Housing is to keep a check on these predictors affecting the price of the house.

-#### The higher values of positive coeeficients suggest a high sale value.
+Suggestions for Surprise Housing is to keep a check on these predictors affecting the price of the house.The higher values of positive coeeficients suggest a high sale value.

 #### Some of those features are:-
  |  Feature  |  Description  |